soffes/blog/published/2010-07-18-hello-internet-iphone-4/hello-internet-iphone-4.markdown

 ---
-title: "Hello Internet: iPhone 4"
+tags:
+- video
-categories: video hello-internet
+- hello-internet
 ---

+# Hello Internet: iPhone 4

 So I have a lot of thoughts on various topics.
 I was joking with [someone](http://twitter.com/8bitmatt) that I should start making videos for all of my rants... so I did.
 I'm going to call these videos ==Hello Internet==.
 I'll be super biased and slightly arrogant because I am the most awesome person ever.